-The growing sophistication of the cyberthreat points to the continued cybersecurity challenge - and the need for management teams and boards to continue to focus on resilience.
+The growing sophistication of the cyber threat points to the continued cybersecurity challenge - and the need for management teams and boards to continue to focus on resilience.
 Breaches and cyber incidents are going to happen, and organisations must be prepared to respond appropriately when they do.
 In other words, it's not a matter of if, but when.

 Regulators and investors are demanding transparency into how companies are assessing and managing cyber risk and building and maintaining resilience.
+For example, the SEC now require public companies to disclose material "cybersecurity incidents" within four business days.

-While data governance overlaps with cybersecurity, it's broader and includes compliance with industry-specific laws and regulations, as well as privacy laws and regulations that govern how personal data - from customers, employees, or vendors - is processed, stored, collected and used.
+While data governance overlaps with cybersecurity, it's broader and includes compliance with industry-specific laws and regulations, as well as privacy laws and regulations that govern how personal data - from customers, employees, or vendors - is processed, stored, collected, and used.
 Data governance also includes policies and protocols regarding data ethics - in particular, managing the tension between how the company may use customer data in a legally permissible way and customer expectations as to how their data will be used.

 Managing this tension poses significant reputation and trust risks for companies and represents a critical challenge for leadership.
-How robust and up-to-date is management's data governance framework?
+How robust and up to date is management's data governance framework?
 Does it address third-party cybersecurity and data governance risks?

-Embed the company's strategically significant climate and other ESG issues in risk and strategy discussions
+O4 Embed the company's strategically significant climate and ESG issues in risk and strategy discussions